aliallam123/OpenAI-API/to_do.md

 to do for today:
-check python code to see if it runs with other reports
+Python: check python code to see if it runs with other reports

+Send out commercials to other project